-Faith got the coffeemaker going again but was careful to brew tea for herself.
+Faith got the coffeemaker going again, but was careful to brew tea for herself.
 She was still hyper from the caffeine she'd absorbed earlier.
 Big mistake, she told herself.
 Now she could hardly stop her hands from shaking.
 Or was it the near miss that had her trembling so badly?
 When they were seated at the table, each with a steaming mug of liquid, Rick nailed Faith with a cold glare.
 "Okay.
 Truth or consequences time.
-You want to tell me the real reason you've been calling me?
-And I don't think it has anything to do with research for some cockamamie book, right?
-I'm not a person whose name people toss around lightly, or who can easily be contacted.
+You say you want to get help for Mark, but why?
+As far as we know, Mark's dead."
+Bitterness crept into his voice.
+"Killed by the same people who nearly did in my brother.
+And I'm not a person whose name people toss around lightly, or who can easily be contacted.
 So give."
-She sipped at her tea, trying to collect her scattered thoughts.
+She sipped at her coffee, trying to collect her scattered thoughts.
 "You're right.
-That's not why I called you."
+I had to dig very deep to find you."
 "Here's another question.
-How the hell did you even find me or know who I was?
-I have no idea of what your relationship with Mark is but I'm damn sure he didn't discuss me with you."
-"To tell you the truth," she sighed, an ache in her heart, "at the moment I'm not too sure what that relationship is myself.
+How the hell did you even know who I was?
+I have no idea of what your relationship with Mark is...was...but I'm, damn sure he didn't discuss me with you."
+"To tell you the truth," she sighed, an ache in her heart, "I think we almost waited too long to find out what that relationship is.
 And no, he never told me about you.
 Mark...compartmentalized his life.
 He had this outrageous idea he had to protect me from everything beyond the two square feet around me.
 That we would just be status quo until he was through playing solider..."
 She broke off and swiped at the tears trickling down her cheeks.
 I will not cry.
 I will not fall apart in front of this man.
 Mark needs me.
 I'm his only hope.